Health & Wellbeing

 Hot spots can make your dog’s day, week, or even month miserable.
 It’s so easy for them to go from licking and scratching here and there to completely obsessing over that horrible little spot.
 It is especially hard when senior dogs get hot spots.
 We want their golden years to be comfortable, relaxing, and enjoyable – and hot spots are hardly enjoyable.

-I have rounded up my 3 favorite holistic hot spot remedies for your senior (or junior!) pooch.
+We have rounded up our 3 favourite holistic hot spot remedies for your senior (or junior!) pooch.
 Even if it is just a patch of dry or irritated skin that has your dog doing the itchy dance, these 3 remedies will help to heal those skin problems, without the added chemicals.

 All 3 have worked well for Coco in the past and have truly helped her hot spot dilemmas.

-Colloidal Silver is one of my favorite go to items for hot spots or other areas that have the potential to get infected.
+Colloidal Silver is one of our favourite go to items for hot spots or other areas that have the potential to get infected.
 Available in drops or spray bottle, this anti-inflammatory and anti-fungal agent is a great way to sanitize and soothe those pesky spots.

 Sovereign Silver is the brand our family fancies the most.
 It has only two ingredients: silver and pharmaceutical-grade purified water.
 It does not contain added salts or proteins.
 Plus, it is packaged in non-leaching glass bottles.